Ptolemaic Baris: Letter of Aristeas

-The most detailed account of the Ptolemaic citadel is to be found in the Letter of Aristeas, an account of the translation into Greek of the Septuagint.
+The most detailed account of the Ptolemaic citadel is to be found in the pseudoepigraphical Letter of Aristeas, an account of the translation into Greek of the Septuagint written at least 300 years after the fact.
 In one section, the author, supposedly an Alexandrian Jew in the service of Ptolemy II Philadelphus (309 BC – 246 BC), visits the Temple Mount and is then invited to visit the Baris as well:

 But in order that we might gain complete information, we ascended to the summit of the neighbouring citadel and looked around us.
 It is situated in a very lofty spot, and is fortified with many towers, which have been built up to the very top of immense stones, with the object, as we were informed, of guarding the temple precincts, so that if there were an attack, or an insurrection or an onslaught of the enemy, no one would be able to force an entrance within the walls that surround the temple.
 On the towers of the citadel engines of war were placed and different kinds of machines, and the position was much higher than the circle of walls which I have mentioned.
 The towers were guarded too by most trusty men who had given the utmost proof of their loyalty to their country.
 These men were never allowed to leave the citadel, except on feast days and then only in detachments. nor did they permit any stranger to enter it.
 They were also very careful when any command came from the chief officer to admit any visitors to inspect the place, as our own experience taught us.
 They were very reluctant to admit us – though we were but two unarmed men – to view the offering of the sacrifices.
 And they asserted that they were bound by an oath when the trust was committed to them, for they had all sworn and were bound to carry out the oath sacredly to the letter, that though they were five hundred in number they would not permit more than five men to enter at one time.
 The citadel was the special protection of the temple and its founder had fortified it so strongly that it might efficiently protect it.